HuhnDaniel/work-planner/README.md

   - Is color coded based on whether it is past, current, or future
   - Can have text content modified to contain events
   - Has a save button, so when the page is refreshed modified timeblocks persist
+- User can input an hour for their schedule to start and stop, allowed to cross midnight
 ## Author
 - Daniel Moody-Huhn: https://github.com/HuhnDaniel